GSA/datagov-infrastructure-live/sandbox/README.md

 # sandbox

-This environment keeps parity with the BSP environments.
-The purpose is to act as a continuous integration environment to test playbook live in a multi-host environment.
+This environment attempts to keep parity with the BSP environments.
+The purpose is to act as a continuous integration environment to test [Ansible playbooks](https://github.com/GSA/datagov-deploy) live in a multi-host environment.